How Big Can Cockroaches Get?

 Factors Influencing Cockroach Size

-Several factors contribute to the size of a cockroach, and it’s important to understand these when trying to identify or control them:
+How do cockroaches get so big?
+Several factors contribute to the size of a cockroach, and it’s important to understand these when trying to identify or control them.
+The table below outlines the main factors that influence the size of cockroaches, with explanations of how each factor contributes to their growth:

 Size Comparison Across Cockroach Species